 What should I eat for dinner tonight?
 Easy recipes you’ll want to make right now

 Struggling to decide what you feel like eating tonight?
-Fear not, we’re making the decision easier for you.
+Sometimes all the choices out there can be overwhelming.
+Worry not, we’re here to make the decision easier for you.

-We’ve got 10 easy dinner recipes that can be cobbled together in minimal time, using simple ingredients and all cry out ‘eat me!’.
-Well, not literally obviously…
+Enter our 10 easy dinner recipes that can be cobbled together in minimal time, using simple ingredients and will guarantee you a few ‘mmm’s at the dinner table.

-There’s a curry, a traybake, a one-pot, a pasta dish and recipes ready in just 15 and 20 minutes.
-Have a look, you’re sure to find at least one you’ll want to make right now.
+There’s a one-pot, a stir-fry, a traybake, a pasta dish and simple storecupboard recipes ready in just 15 and 20 minutes.
+Have a look, you’re bound to find at least one you’ll want to make right now.
+Hunger – be gone!

 The impressive dish that actually requires very little effort